• Skip to main content

 Flour and water mixture in small glass bowl on marble background.

 • Cover with plastic wrap and heat it on high heat in the microwave for 1 minute.
-Take it out and stir carefully with a spatula.
-Cover again and cook for 1 more minute at high heat.
-Stir again with the spatula and cook for 1 more minute.
-(Total 3 minutes).

 Flour mixture in small glass bowl with plastic wrap on top, on marble background.

-• Cover the work surface and your hands with corn starch (be generous with it).
+• Cover the work surface and your hands with cornstarch (be generous with it).
 Transfer the cooked mochi to the work surface.
-Cover the dough completely with more corn starch and roll it until flat (about 2 mm thick).
+Cover the dough completely with more cornstarch and roll it until flat (about 2 mm thick).

 Rolling pin on mochi dough ball on floured surface.

 • Cut circles out of the dough using a cookie cutter.
 Pile the circles on top of each other, separating them with plastic wrap so they don’t stick (add more cornstarch if needed).
 You should get approximately 10 circles in total.
-We used a cutter that had a diameter of 11 cm (4.5 inches).

 Dough circles on floured surface.